-The REPLACE function in SQL is used for replacing all occurrences of the search term in the specified string to the new given string value.
+The REPLACE function in SQL is used to replace all occurrences of the search term in the specified string with the new given string value.

 For example, we have a string: